 Academic Integrity Page 4

 Academic Resources Page 5

 After-School Activities Page 5

 Arrival/Dismissal Times Page 5

-Assemblies and Field Trips Page 6
+Assemblies and Field Trips Page 5

 Athletics: Intramural/Inter-School Page 6

 Attendance

-Bicycles, Scooters and More Page 8
+Bicycles, Scooters and More Page 7

-Buses
+Buses Page 7

 Cafeteria Expectations and Procedures Page 8

 Care of Materials Page 9

-Citizenship -
+Citizenship Page 9

-Clayton Network and Internet Code of Ethics Page 10
+Clayton Network and Internet Code of Ethics Page 9

-Communications -
+Communications

-Counseling and Student Services -
+Counseling and Student Services

 Detention

-Discipline Page 11
+Discipline Page 12

-Dress Page 12
+Dress Page 13

-Drugs, Tobacco and Alcohol -
+Drugs, Tobacco and Alcohol Page 13

-Electronic Devices and Other Valuables Page 15
+Electronic Devices and Other Valuables

-Emergency Procedures Page 15
+Emergency Procedures

-Extended Absences
+Extended Absences •

 Food, Candy, Drinks and Gum In Class Page 16

-Harassment and Bullying 0
+Harassment and Bullying

 Homework, Homework "Links" and the Wydown Planner

 Insurance

 Lockers Page 17

-Lost and Found •
+Lost and Found Page 17

-Nurse, Clinic and Medication Page 18
+Nurse, Clinic and Medication

 Participation in Physical Education

 Report Cards and Progress Reports

 Student Council

-Student ID Cards and Lunch

 Student Rights and Responsibilities

-Visitors -
+Visitor Management System

-Weapons in School
+Weapons in School •

-- 0

 As a Wydown student, you embark on an educational experience that is second to none.
-Wydown is recognized by the state of Missouri as a top scorer in the Missouri Assessment Program, commonly referred to as the MAP tests.
+Wydown is recognized by the state of Missouri as a top scorer in the Missouri Assessment Program.
 Equally valuable to us is our commitment to your development as a whole child, intellectually, socially and creatively.
 Our goal is to support students to become literate, curious, informed and perceptive - to enjoy learning as an ongoing process and to experience Wydown as a place that is responsive to your learning needs.

 Make this year your best!
-Get involved-- join a club or play intramurals.
+Get involved-- join a club or play intramurals and interdistrict sports.
 Be yourself and do the very best that you possibly can.
 Studying hard and being involved are two of the most important ingredients for success.
 Remember-- you are a very important part of the Wydown community and your contribution makes a difference!